DragonWrangler1/fireworks_reimagined/README.md

-This is the guide to the FIREWORKS REIMAGINED api
+This is the guide to the FIREWORKS REIMAGINED api.

 This guide is here to help you registering your new fireworks.